• ABS warning light on

 • C0502

-This code means that the car's computer has detected a problem with one of the wheels.
-It's like when you notice your bike wheel isn't spinning right.
+This code means that the car's computer is having trouble reading the speed of the front left wheel.
+It's like when your bike's speedometer isn't working right.

-• Inspect the wheel speed sensor and wiring
+• Inspect the left front wheel speed sensor and wiring for damage.

 • OBD-II scanner